(Original language: Mandarin)

-How a mountain landscape made out of buttocks and body hair got accepted into the Shanghai Biennale.
+How did a mountain landscape made out of buttocks and body hair get accepted into the Shanghai Biennale?

-In this video, Liu Wei tells the story behind his 2004 work, It Looks Like A Landscape.
+In this video, Liu Wei tells the story behind his 2004 work, Landscape.
 After the 2004 Shanghai Biennale panel rejected several of his proposals, Liu Wei submitted this photograph featuring buttocks and body hair, which, to his surprise, was accepted.

 Liu Wei’s artistic practice is primarily concerned with the changing cityscape and contemporary issues stemming from globalisation.

 This video was originally published on M+ Stories.
 The English-language version of this page has been updated to reflect the title of Liu Wei’s artwork as Landscape.
 It was previously titled It Looks Like a Landscape.